Nar Phu Valley Trek

 Trek to Nar Phedi

-Today you will retrace your steps back towards Meta, midway take a detour towards Nar Phedi.
+This morning you will descend past Kyang and Chyako to Nar Phedi.
 The trail passes through the settlement of Chyako and the remnants of the Khampa settlement.
 These ruins provide a fascinating glimpse into the area’s historical past, offering insight into its intriguing history and heritage.
+You have the option to spend the night at Chyako or continue further for an hour to Nar Phedi.

 The hike is a gradual downhill through a changing landscape, crossing the Phu Khola, and eventually ascending towards Nar Phedi.
 Nar Phedi is a small village with breathtaking views of Pisang Peak and other surrounding peaks.
-Ovenight in Nar Phedi.
+Overnight in Nar Phedi

 MEALS: